Little-Miss-Robot/craft-teamleader-focus/README.md

-# Teamleader plugin for Craft CMS 5.x
+# Teamleader Focus plugin for Craft CMS 5.x

 The Teamleader plugin is a powerful tool for integrating Craft CMS with Teamleader Focus, allowing seamless synchronization of contacts, companies, and deals directly from Formie forms.